-Melanie Garrett is serving her Fellowship at HealthConnect One, where she supports advocacy work at both the state and federal levels.
-Melanie was co-coordinator of the group’s National Action Summit held in February 2012, and she also coordinated HC One's meetings with federal officials at the Health Resources and Services Administration in November 2011.
-Melanie is working to promote the community-based doula model both through HC One and through assistance to the National Community-Based Doula Leadership Institute Advisory Board.
-She staffs the Policy Work Group for Training and Certification Project for the Chicago Community Health Workers Local Area Network.
-Consultant Laura McAlpine and Program Director Wandy Hernandez are her mentors at HC One.
+Melanie Garrett served her Fellowship at Health Connect One, where she supported advocacy work at both the state and federal levels.
+Melanie was co-coordinator of the group’s National Action Summit held in February 2012, she also coordinated HC One's meetings with federal officials at the Health Resources and Services Administration in November 2011.
+Melanie also worked to promote the community-based doula model both through HC One and through assistance to the National Community-Based Doula Leadership Institute Advisory Board.
+In addition, Melanie staffed the Policy Work Group for Training and Certification Project for the Chicago Community Health Workers Local Area Network.

 Angela holds an MAT from National-Louis University and a BSBA from Washington University in St. Louis.

 Post Fellowship, Angela worked with the Ounce's National Policy Team to learn the role of Secondary Consultant with the goal of helping advocates develop and implement policy agendas.
 She also helped organize the Ounce Advocacy Day.
 Angela remained at the Ounce for an additional two years, serving as the Educare Chicago Alumni Network Family Engagement Manager, where she planned and implemented programs to engage Educare alumni in activities to benefit alumni families and current program participants, all the while furthering the Ounce of Prevention’s strategic goals.
 Most recently, Angela joined Association for Library Service to Children (ALSC), a division of the American Library Association.
 As the Program Officer for Projects and Partnerships, she oversees ALSC’s robust projects and partnership activities including grants, Dia, advocacy, and early literacy projects.